anshulsawant/llms-11-667/hw12/project_report.md

 ![](ppo.png)

-* **Rewards:** Metrics like `ppo/mean_reward` (total reward) and `ppo/mean_scores` (task-specific reward component, derived from the exact match check) generally showed noisy but potentially slightly increasing trends over the 100 PPO steps, indicating the policy was learning to achieve higher rewards according to the defined function.
+* **Rewards:** The reward metric `rollout/reward_mean` (total reward) did not show much of a trend and oscillated just below the SFT performance levels.
-* **Value Function:** The value function loss (`ppo/val/vferr`) typically decreased, showing the value network was learning to predict expected returns.
+* **Value Function:** The value function loss (`loss/value`) decreased and converged to a lower value, showing the value network was learning to predict expected returns.
-* **KL Divergence:** Metrics like `objective/kl` or `ppo/policy/approxkl` likely remained relatively stable and low, controlled by the KL coefficient (`kl_coeff: 0.05`), preventing the PPO policy from diverging too drastically from the initial SFT policy.
+* **KL Divergence:** Metrics like `loss/approx_kl` converged to a relatively low value (0.085 -> 0.06), controlled by the KL coefficient (`kl_coeff: 0.05`), preventing the PPO policy from diverging too drastically from the initial SFT policy.
-* **Other Metrics:** Policy entropy (`objective/entropy`) might have decreased slightly as the policy became more confident, while clipping fractions (`ppo/policy/clipfrac`, `ppo/val/clipfrac`) indicate how often the PPO clipping mechanism was activated.
+* **Other Metrics:** Policy entropy loss (`loss/entropy`) increased and then stabilized, indicating exploration followed by increasing confidence.
+Clipping fractions (`params/value_clip_frac`, `params/policy_clip_frac`) remained low and stable.
+Gradient norm (`params/grad_norm`) stayed between 3.5 and 4.0 .

 While the training metrics suggest the PPO algorithm was functioning and optimizing for the exact match reward signal, the lack of improvement (and slight decrease) in final test accuracy highlights the challenge of designing a reward function or tuning PPO effectively to capture and encourage the desired complex reasoning capabilities needed for robust performance on GSM8K.
-The qualitative errors introduced by PPO further suggest potential misalignment or instability.
+The qualitative errors introduced by PPO further suggest potential misalignment.